-The SEL-387 has 11 overcurrent elements for each set of 3-phase current inputs, 44 elements total.
-Nine torque-controlled elements encompass one instantaneous, one definite-time, and one inverse-time element for each phase of the negative-sequence and residual currents.
+The SEL-387A has 11 overcurrent elements for each set of 3-phase current input windings, 22 elements total.
+Nine of the 11 overcurrent elements are torque-controlled elements comprised of one instantaneous, one definite-time, and one inverse-time element for phase, negative-sequence, and residual currents.
 The phase elements operate on the maximum of the phase currents.
-The remaining two elements are phase segregated to assist in phase identification for targeting purposes or for level sensing type functions.
-These are not torque controlled.
+Two additional phase overcurrent elements (not torque controlled) assist in phase identification for targeting and level-sensing functions.